Sustainable wedding flowers in Sussex | 7 simple eco-friendly ideas

-Here are a few simple ideas of how to make your wedding flowers more eco-friendly, while ensuring you still celebrate your day in floral style.
+Here are some simple ways to make your wedding flowers more eco-friendly, without compromising on style.

 From left to right: 1.
 Kloon Hanoi ranuculus 2.
 Columbus double tulip 3. anemone 4.
 Coral Charm peony 5.
 Sarah Bernhardt peony 6.
 Cafe au Lait dahlia